Group Mentorship Program

 - If you are under 18 download the required permission form and have it completed by your parent or guardian

-- The Art of Games and Exploring The Elements of Fiction give you the option to share sample materials that you will need to collect and save to attach as well.
-You will see these questions in the application once you click apply now
+- Creative Writing and Music programs give you the option to share sample materials that you will need to collect and save to attach or provide links for as well.
+You will see these questions in the application once you click “Apply Now”.

 - Click APPLY NOW below, read through questions, fill in all answers and attach all require forms

-- If application is successfully submitted you will be brought to a confirmation page.
+- If your application is successfully submitted, you will be brought to a confirmation page.
 If you hit submit and this does not happen, scroll up and check for any error highlights to fix and resubmit

-– Be sure to include your name on all attachments (save as: YourName-GroupMentorship2022)
+– Be sure to include your name on all attachments (Save As: “YourName-GroupMentorship2024”)

 – You will have the option to save & send yourself an incomplete application to continue at a later time